kinow/autosubmit/docs/source/installation.rst

 These packages (argparse, python-dateutil, pyparsing, numpy, pydotplus, matplotlib, paramiko,python2-pythondialog and portalocker) must be available for python runtime.

+.. important:: Graphviz version must be 2.38, 2.40 is not working, others perhaps works.
+You can check using dot -v.

+.. important:: Dot -v command should contain "dot",pdf,png,svg,xlib  in device section.

 .. important:: The host machine has to be able to access HPC's/Clusters via password-less ssh.

+.. important:: The ssh key has to be in PEM format `ssh-keygen -t rsa -b 4096 -C "email@email.com" -m PEM`

 To install autosubmit just execute:
 ::